medialab/xan/docs/cmd/from.md

                            [default: value]
     --single-object        Use if JSON only represents a single object that you want to map to a single CSV row, instead of mapping to key,value columns.
+    --path <path>          Convert nested object found at path instead of root object.
+This path must be given as a getter using the expression language.
+For instance "data" or "_.nodes[0].metadata".

 Text lines options:
     -c, --column <name>    Name of the column to create.